![]() HOME: www.hiltonpond.org |

 Hilton Pond Center for Piedmont Natural History is a 501(c)(3) non-profit education and research organization based in York, South Carolina USA. |

-Hilton Pond Center for Piedmont Natural History has been in operation as a conservation, educational, and scientific research site for more than 27 years.
+Hilton Pond Center for Piedmont Natural History has been in operation as a conservation, educational, and scientific research site for 41 years.
 It was established on an old Piedmont farmstead in 1982 and has been a field trip destination for school groups, college classes, environmental organizations, professional scientists, and others interested in conservation and nature.
-Since 28 June 1982, Bill Hilton Jr. has banded more than 53,600 birds of 124 species on the 4.3 hectare (11-acre) tract, making it the most active banding station in the Carolinas and one of the most active in the entire southeastern United States.
-Included in those totals were 4,049 Ruby-throated Hummingbirds, Archilochus colubris (adult male above left).
+Since 28 June 1982, Dr. Bill Hilton Jr. has banded 78,600-plus birds of 128 species on the 4.3 hectare (11-acre) tract, making it the most active banding station in the Carolinas and one of the most active in the entire southeastern United States.
+Included in those totals are 7,404 Ruby-throated Hummingbirds, Archilochus colubris (adult male above left).
 Because of this work, in 2003 the Center was designated an "Important Bird Area" by the National Audubon Society and BirdLife International.
+In all, 173 bird species have been observed on, over, or from the property.

 For an article on the history of Hilton Pond Center, please see Origins.
 All text & photos © Hilton Pond Center |